anlthms/neon-old/doc/source/ml_operational_layer.rst

     cleaned up
   * new backend begin() and end() functions to indicate the start and end of repeated instructions (as would be present in loops and so forth).
+  * code can be processed to inject the above hints via `neon.util.compiler_hints.py`.
+To remove, pass the `-s` flag to the command invocation.

+* epsilon removed as a backend parameter (now associated with specific functions being used)